rittmananalytics/ra_data_warehouse/README.md

 ## Introduction

-The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use when centralizing data for modern data stack client projects.
+The RA Warehouse dbt framework is a set of data models, data transformations and data warehousing design patterns for use with dbt ("Data Build Tool"), an open-source data transformation and orchestration toolkit we use as the core set of models and transformations on all of our client projects.

 The RA Warehouse dbt framework: